Niaev/devgrid-challenge/README.md

 #### End-to-end tests

-The same way as above, it is possible to run end-to-end tests by running the following command:
+The same way as above, it is possible to run end-to-end tests by using the following command:

 ```bash
 python3 -m unittest tests.e2e.all